Read an important announcement about Bitcoin from Bitcoin.com.

 There are essentially two main sections when viewing transaction details using the block explorer.

-- The top section will show you a summary on the left with important information such as how many confirmations the transaction has and the transaction size.
+- The left section will show you a summary with important information such as what block contains this transaction, what is the transaction fee, when the transaction was made, how many confirmations it has and the transaction size.

 Other Helpful Tips